-The diffusive properties of endogenous intracellular particles of varying sizes in the cytoplasm of AC cells was examine 1 recently, see also Ref..
-The cytoskeletal elements (microtubuli and actin) can serve as tracks for in-Public Mitter y processive motor proteins (kinesin/dynein and myosin, respectively), see Refs.6,8,9,23-29.
-These motors actively carry intracellular particles as cargos and ensure precise transport and swift exchange of material inside cells of multiple types.
+The diffusive properties of endogenous intracellular particles of varying sizes in the cytoplasm of AC cells were examined recently; see also Ref.
+22. The cytoskeletal elements (microtubuli and actin) serve as tracks for intrinsically processive motor proteins (kinesin/dynein and myosin, respectively); see Refs.
+6, 8, 9, and 23-29.
+These motors actively carry intracellular particles as cargos and ensure precise transport and swift exchange of materials inside cells of multiple types.
 Therefore, potentially active transport of AC vacuoles can lead to superdiffusion, as detected (at least transiently).
-In AC cells, the microtubuli often radiate from their one-end focus located near the Golgi complex, see, e.g., Refs..
+In AC cells, the microtubuli often radiate from their one-end focus located near the Golgi complex; see, e.g., Refs.
+5 and 6.

 The superdiffusive motion of vacuoles may involve motor proteins attached to them.
-For instance, dynein and kinesin proteins walk on microtubuli towards the cell center and its periphery $^{25,31-33}$ (performing, respectively, minus-end- and plus-end-directed motions along microtubuli).
-This ensures a quick and directional transport of cargos-various organelles, membrane-bound vesicles, and other reactants (protein complexes, mRNA, etc.) through the cytoplasm.
-Nevertheless, after treatment of AC cells with nocodazole and latrunculin Aspecific drugs inhibiting the polymerization process of actin and microtubuli, respectively, and thereby hampering AC propulsion-the vacuoles can still move superdiffusively.
-In contrast, when the activity of myosin-II motors is inhibited by blebbistatin, the vacuoles are almost stalled for a prolonged period of time. \ In addition, amoeba locomotion per se may contribute to superdiffusion of its internal vacuoles (in the centerof-area frame of each cell).
+For instance, dynein and kinesin proteins walk on microtubuli toward the cell center and its periphery25,31-33 (performing, respectively, minus-end- and plus-enddirected motions along microtubuli).
+This ensures a directional transport of cargos-various organelles, membranebound vesicles, and other reactants (protein complexes, mRNA, etc.)-through the cytoplasm.
+Nevertheless, after treatment of AC cells with nocodazole and latrunculin A-specific drugs inhibiting the polymerization process of actin and microtubuli, respectively, and thereby hampering AC propulsion-the vacuoles can still move superdiffusively.8 By contrast, when the activity of myosin-II motors is inhibited by blebbistatin, the vacuoles are almost stalled for a prolonged period of time.
+In addition, amoeba locomotion per se may contribute to superdiffusion of its internal vacuoles (in the center-of-area frame of each cell).

-Despite recent scientific progress for a number of other locomotive cell systems-in particular, from advanced SPT-measurements and data-analysis tools-the exact physical mechanisms of both driven and passive diffusion of intracellular organelles and artificial tracers inside moving AC cells are still not fully understood.
-Therefore, the statistical quantification of vacuole motion-as well as of vacuole granules involved in the pathogenicity of these amoebae-is the main focus of the current study.
-The information found here for the detailed transport behavior will be an important ingredient for establishing a more complete physical and biochemical picture of AC motility and its underlying mechanisms.
+Despite recent scientific progress for a number of other locomotive cell systems-in particular, from advanced SPTmeasurements and data-analysis tools-the exact physical mechanisms of both driven and passive diffusion of intracellular organelles and artificial tracers inside moving AC cells are still not fully understood.
+Therefore, the statistical quantification of vacuole motion as well as of vacuole granules involved in the pathogenicity of these amoebae-is the main focus of the current study.
+The new sights found here for the detailed transport behavior will be an important ingredient for establishing a more complete physical and biochemical picture of AC motility and its underlying mechanisms.

 The paper is organized as follows.
 We start with the description of the data-acquisition protocol in Sec.
 II.
 In Sec.
-III we define all observables and diffusion measures for the main text.
+III, we define all observables and diffusion measures for the main text.
 The results of the data analysis are presented in Sec.
 IV.
 Specifically, we consider the distributions of vacuole sizes and trajectory lengths in Sec.
 IV A, the spread of their time-averaged mean-squared displacements (TAMSDs) in Sec.
-IV B, the correlation of diffusion coefficients and scaling exponents for each trajectory (Sec.
-IV C), the ergodicity breaking parameter (Sec.
-IV D), the distribution of vacuole displacements (Sec.
-IV E).
-The displacement autocorrelation function is described in Sec.
-IV F and the distribution of instantaneous speeds and positions of vacuoles is presented in Sec.
+IV B, the correlation of diffusion coefficients and scaling exponents for each trajectory in Sec.
+IV C, the ergodicity breaking (EB) parameter in Sec.
+IV D, and the distribution of vacuole displacements in Sec.
+IV E. The displacement autocorrelation function is described in Sec.
+IV F, and the distribution of instantaneous speeds and positions of vacuoles is presented in Sec.
 IV G. In Sec.
-V A we summarize the main results.
+V A, we summarize the main results.
 Finally, in Sec.
-V C we overview some related systems and discuss possible mathematical models of spreading applicable to the examined data.
+V C, we overview some related systems and discuss possible mathematical models applicable to the examined data.
 In Sec.
-V C we finish with mentioning future research directions.
-Additional figures are presented in App.
-A.
+V C, we finish with mentioning future research directions.
+Additional figures are presented in the Appendix.